cugdt/dyntreemem_fgcs/README.md

 ##### Windows
 - Create a new 'Hello World' CUDA project (a CUDA template project).
-  * Go to File --> New --> Project…
+  * Go to 'File -> New -> Project…'
-  * NVIDIA -> CUDA 11.8 -> CUDA 11.8 Runtime
+  * Choose 'NVIDIA -> CUDA 11.8 -> CUDA 11.8 Runtime'
-  * delete file "" from the project
+  * Delete file "kernel.cu" from the project<BR/>
-  * impor
-  * if needed retarget
-  * ...
+    Right-click the project name in Solution Explorer, select the file and click 'Remove'
+  * Import the source code from the repository to the project<BR/>
+    Right-click the project name in Solution Explorer, select 'Add -> Existing Item...', choose all files and click 'Add'.
+  *  If needed, choose the correct CUDA version:<BR/>
+     Right-click the project name in Solution Explorer, choose 'Build Dependencies' then 'Build Customizations...'
-- To compile this program, click on Build --> Build Solution
+- To compile this program, click on 'Build -> Build Solution'
 <BR/><BR/>

 **4. Run the software**